 Type III enrichment involves individual or small group investigations of real problems.
 Sometimes a Type III takes place when one student investigates a real world problem and creates a real product or service and presents this to a real audience.
 Sometimes Type III enrichment activities take the form of enrichment clusters.

-Enrichment clusters are multi-age groups of students who share common interests and come together for a designed block of time to explore those interests.
+Enrichment clusters are multi-age groups of students who share common interests and come together for a designated block of time to explore those interests.
 Rather than teaching the students, instructors facilitate clusters.
 Clusters are driven by students to produce an authentic product or service to a real-world audience.

 Enrichment clusters are designed so that students have the opportunity to solve a real-world problem.
 Real-world problems first require a personal frame of reference for the students pursuing the problem.
 Something that is considered a problem for one individual may not be a real problem for others.
 A problem is considered “real” when an individual (or group) decides to do something to address the issue.
 As well, real problems do not necessarily have an existing agreed-upon solution or right answer, or prescribed strategy for a successful resolution.
 If there are standard solutions, then they are not real-world problems, but rather, training exercises.
 Employing the methodology, knowledge, and materials typically used by investigators or others working in similar disciplines, real-world problems are addressed using authentic strategies.